YACS-RCOS/yacs/pipelines/nyu/adapters/gallatin/README.md

 This is the Yacs adapter for the Gallatin Course Search API.
 It queries the Gallatin Course Database at [`https://gallatin.nyu.edu/academics/courses/jcr:content/content/search.json`][gallatin-api] in pieces and pipes the information to the amalgamator.

 ## How the Gallatin API Works
+The Gallatin API uses the [elasticsearch system][elastic-search-api] and returns data in JSON format.

 ### A Basic Example
 The Gallatin API works by using terms in the URL as conditions, similar to the parts of a `WHERE` clause in SQL.
 For example, if the URL is: